HOW TO BECOME A PLUMBER

-A domestic maintenance plumber does not need formal qualifications that will allow him to practice but knowing how to become a plumber and having an awareness of Water Regulations and the type of plumbing training that you undertake should reflect your requirements.
+A domestic maintenance plumber does not need formal qualifications to will allow them to practice plumbing.
+However, having an awareness of Water Regulations as well as the type of plumbing training that you undertake, should reflect your requirements.
 If you are planning to work for yourself or use your plumbing skills to enhance your existing business then a practical plumbing course will be sufficient.
-A practical plumbing course will also allow you to obtain skills that will allow you to progress towards gas training quite quickly.
-If it is your intention to work for yourself or gain skills that will help you on a journey to become Gas Safe Registered we would recommend that you consider a Practical Plumbing Course.
-Contact us today for more details.
+A plumbing course will also lead you to obtain skills that will allow you to progress towards gas training quite quickly.
+If it is your intention to work for yourself or gain skills that will help you on a journey to become Gas Safe Registered we would recommend that you consider a Professional Plumbing Course.

-You will need good pipe-work and plumbing skills, you will need to hold a Water Regulations qualification and many bathroom fitters also would have excellent tiling skills.
+In order to become a bathroom fitter, you will need to possess good pipe-work and plumbing skills.
+You will need to hold a Water Regulations qualification and as many bathroom fitters do, it would be beneficial to have excellent tiling skills.
 You will also need to be aware of Part P of the Building Regulations.
-If you want to know how to become a plumber, a Practical Plumbing Course will help you gain the plumbing skills that you need as a bathroom fitter if you are planning to work for yourself.
-Employers and Contractors will expect to see an NVQ in Plumbing.
-Please contact us today and see how we can help you.
+A Professional Plumbing Course will help you gain the plumbing skills that you will need as a bathroom fitter.

 Working with Gas

 All gas training must include genuine on-site work experience, known as portfolio building, under the supervision of a registered gas engineer.
-Once this portfolio is complete you will be ready for ACS assessment.
-Make sure your chosen training provider can help you with your placement or you will struggle to complete your training.
+Once this portfolio is complete, you will be ready for ACS assessment.
+Make sure your chosen training provider can help you with your placement or you may struggle to complete your training.

 ACS Gas Assessment is the final part of your training.
 Successful assessment will allow you to apply to join the Gas Safe Register.
-ACS Gas qualifications are not evergreen.
-They must be renewed every 5-years.
-Registration with Gas Safe Register is renewable every 12-months.
+ACS Gas qualifications must be renewed every 5-year, whilst registration with Gas Safe Register is renewable every 12-months.